atanughosh01/CourseworkFileDump/README.md

-# Coursework-File-Dump
+# CourseworkFileDump
-All files from coursework
+All files (study materials) from/for university course